Samsung SDI — 2025 at a Glance

 2. Energy Solutions segment

-The Energy Solutions segment — which combines automotive (EV) batteries, energy storage systems (ESS), and small-sized Li-ion batteries — is Samsung SDI’s core business.
+The Energy Solutions segment combines automotive (EV) batteries, energy storage systems (ESS), and small-sized Li-ion batteries.
+It accounted for 93.3 % of group revenue in FY2025.

 | Metric | FY2025 | FY2024 | Change |